 Maintenance on plant and equipment is scheduled and carried out on a regular basis.
 Rehabilitation is undertaken on a progressive basis.
-During the reporting period, rehabilitation continued on the completed areas at the northern end of the WOE with the planting of tubestock.
+During the reporting period, rehabilitation continued on the completed areas at the northern end of the WOE with the planting of tubes tock in spring 2021.
 Other rehabilitation activities were associated with infill planting and maintenance to drainage structures on the northern side of the noise bund emplacement area.
 Weed spraying of tussock and blackberry was undertaken in the biodiversity offset areas.